Tyler Boyd Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Matchup vs. Kansas City

-- Against the Chiefs, Boyd has averaged 31.5 receiving yards per game in his two career matchups, 9.0 fewer than his over/under for Sunday's game.
+- Boyd has averaged 31.5 receiving yards per game in his two career matchups against the Chiefs, 9.0 fewer than his over/under for Sunday's game.

-- In two matchups, Boyd has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Chiefs.

-- This week Boyd will face the NFL's 25th-ranked pass defense (263.6 yards allowed per game).
+- The Chiefs are allowing 263.6 passing yards per game this year, the NFL's 25th-ranked pass defense.

 Recent Performances